Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/basics/grab.rst

 In the default installation of Blender, this is the *Transform Widget*.
 It is active by default.
-You can use the widget by holding :kbd:`LMB` over it and dragging in the 3D view.
+You can use the widget by holding :kbd:`LMB` over it and dragging in the 3D View.

 Shortcuts